gpropf/haskweb/Readme.md

 # Haskweb

-### my collection of Haskell demos using GHCJS and the Reflex framework.
+### Haskell demos using GHCJS and the Reflex framework.
+Mostly exists so that I can learn about FRP and GHCJS.

 ## Setup the Environment